Politics of Wallis and Futuna: Overview

 The territory of Wallis and Futuna is divided into three traditional chiefdoms (royaumes coutumiers): Uvea, on the island of Wallis, Sigave, on the western part of the island of Futuna, and Alo, on the eastern part of the island of Futuna and the island of Alofi.
 Uvea is further subdivided into three districts: Hihifo, Hahake and Mu'a.
 The capital of the collectivity is Matâ'Utu on the island of Wallis, the most populated island.
 As an overseas collectivity of France, it is governed under the French constitution of September 28, 1958, uses both the French legal system and customary local laws ("coutume"), and suffrage is universal for those over 18 years of age.
 The French president is elected by popular vote for a five-year term; the high administrator is appointed by the French president on the advice of the French Ministry of the Interior; the presidents of the Territorial Government and the Territorial Assembly are elected by the members of the assembly.

 Executive branch

-The head of state is President Emmanuel Macron of France as represented by Administrator Superior Thierry Queffelec.
-The head of government is President of the Territorial Assembly Nivaleta Iloai.
+The head of state is the President of France as represented by Administrator Superior.
+The head of government is President of the Territorial Assembly Munipoese Muli’aka’aka.
 The Council of the Territory consists of three kings (kings of the three traditional chiefdoms) and three members appointed by the high administrator on the advice of the Territorial Assembly.